What is a pre-employment assessment?

 So what are the benefits?

-- A healthy workforce = better workplace productivity: carrying out functional screening or assessments ensures applicants are healthy and able to perform requirements of the specific role.
-This enhances the organisations ability to hire candidates with attributes that increase their effectiveness at work, and align with company values.
+- A healthy workforce = better workplace productivity: carrying out functional screening or assessments ensures applicants are healthy and able to perform the specific role requirements.
+This enhances the organisation’s ability to hire candidates with attributes that increase their work effectiveness and align with company values.

-- Safeguard the health of the general public: law dictates that you should not allow applications from people ailing from communicable diseases.
-However, there’s a thin line between rejecting applicants on the basis of perpetuation of public safety and discriminating, so caution should be taken.
+- Safeguard the general public’s health: the law dictates that you should not allow applications from people ailing from communicable diseases.
+However, there’s a thin line between rejecting applicants based on the perpetuation of public safety and discriminating, so caution should be taken.